frank-gallagher-jr/Plat-Map-Crawler/README.md

 # plat_map_crawler.py
-Retrieves Plat Map PDF files dynamically by parsing adjacent map numbers (thereby finding additional associated file names) from Esmerelda County, NV's Property Tax Query public website.
+Retrieves Plat Map PDF files dynamically by parsing adjacent map numbers in each PDF (thereby finding additional associated file names to download) from Esmerelda County, NV's Property Tax Query public website.
 This code was developed to help make submitting corrections for roadway mislabeling to major mapping providers more convenient and repeatable.

 ---